SkoolNotes/Taproot/2020MATH530/KBeRefLinAlgDimension.md

 ## Axler2.43 Dimension of a sum
 > If $U_1$ and $U_2$ are subspaces of a finite dimensional vecspace, then
 > $$\text{dim}(U_1+U_2) = \text{dim }U_1 + \text{dim }U_2 - \text{dim}(U_1\cap U_2)$$
+- This inducts into something analogous to PIE! [[KBrefPrincipleInclusionExclusion]]

 ---